-So the emergency manager moved the first responders north, which allowed them to move into the affected areas more quickly, Philips says.
+So the emergency manager sent the first responders north, which allowed them to move into the affected areas more quickly, Philips says.

 It was a big success for CASA, which was founded by several universities specifically to improve weather radar systems.
 The group receives funding from the National Science Foundation.

 The CASA radars did a better job than traditional radars because they were able to provide a fresh image of the storm every minute, says Michael Zink, from the electrical and computer engineering department at the University of Massachusetts, Amherst.